Audit Guide For Audit Committees of Small Nonprofit Organizations

 The preceding material is only a limited discussion of the complex requirements to perform an audit of an NPO.
 For example, insurance and bonding should be reviewed by a professional in the field.

-But it is hoped that this guide will aid the audit team to perform its review of the organization's financial statements and operations in a relevant manner.
-The team should satisfy itself that income and expenditures are being classified in a consistent manner; otherwise comparisons of financial reports over the years will have limited significance.
+But it is hoped that this guide will aid the audit committee to perform its review of the organization's financial statements and operations in a relevant manner.
+The committee should satisfy itself that income and expenditures are being classified in a consistent manner; otherwise comparisons of financial reports over the years will have limited significance.

 Some suggested controls for cash disbursements: